-(a) Total Number of Shares (or Units) (b) Average Price Paid Per Share (c) Total Number of Shares (or Units) Purchased as Part of Publicly Announced Plans or Programs (d) Maximum Number (or Approximate Dollar Value) of Shares (or Units) that May Yet Be Purchased Under the Plans or Programs Period Purchased (or Unit) (1) (2) (2) October 1, 2019 - October 31, 2019 - \$ - - \$ - November 1, 2019 - November 30, 2019 - \$ - - \$- December 1, 2019 - December 31, 2019 \$ - s - Total - \$ - - \$ -
+(d) Maximum

+(c) Number (or

+Total Approximate

+Number of Dollar

+Shares (or Value) of

+Units) Shares (or

+Purchased as Units) that

+(a) (b) Part of May Yet

+Total Average Publicly Be Purchased

+Number of Price Announced Under

+Shares (or Paid Per Plans or the Plans or

+Units) Share Programs Programs

+Period Purchased (or Unit) (1) (2) (2)

+October 1, 2020 - October 31, 2020 \$ - - \$ -

+November 1, 2020 - November 30, 2020 - \$ - - \$ -

+December 1, 2020 - December 31, 2020 - \$ - \$ -

+Total \$ - \$ -

-Average price paid per share includes commissions.
-On October 25, 2016, the Company's Board of Directors authorized the repurchase of up to \$1 million of its common stock under Rule 10b-18 (2)promulgated under the Exchange Act.
+- (1) Average price paid per share includes commissions. - (2) On October 25, 2016, the Company's Board of Directors authorized the repurchase of up to \$1 million of its common stock under Rule 10b-18 promulgated under the Exchange Act.
 Purchases made pursuant to this authorization will be made in the open market, in privately negotiated transactions, or pursuant to any trading plan that may be adopted in accordance with the Rule 10b-18.
 The timing, manner, price and amount of any repurchases will be determined by the Company in its discretion and will be subject to economic and market conditions, stock price, applicable legal requirements and other factors.
 On January 9, 2019, VirTra's Board of Directors authorized an additional \$1 million be allocated for the repurchase of VirTra's stock under the existing 10b-18 plan.
+The repurchase program was suspended as a result of interim rulings for public-company recipients of a Paycheck Protection Program ("PPP") loan under the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") during the second quarter 2020.
+The stock repurchase suspension will remain in effect for the duration of the outstanding PPP loan.

 ITEM 6.
-SELECTED FINANCIAL DATA.
+RESERVED